 TCOM Master's Degree Requirements

-The Department of Electrical and Systems Engineering is reviewing and consolidating its graduate program offerings, and in this context the TCOM program is not admitting new students for Spring or Fall 2013.
-If you are interested in applying to a master's program in our department, you are encouraged to apply to our other programs in Electrical Engineering, Systems Engineering, or the related programs in Robotics or Embedded Systems.
+**Note to PROSPECTIVE APPLICANTS: The TCOM program will come to a close in 2013/14 and applications are no longer being accepted for this program.
+If you are interested in applying to a master's program in Electrical & Systems Engineering, we encourage you to explore other programs in Electrical Engineering, Systems Engineering, or the related programs in Robotics or Embedded Systems.

 Current Telecommunications and Networking students take courses in various departments in addition to specially designed TCOM courses.
 Courses cover a broad range of telecommunications and networking issues while reinforcing a systems approach.